-This working group recognizes that authorship and contributorship, while related, are also distinct.
-This groups is primarily concerned with contributorship, since authorship is culturally sensitive and domain-dependent; contributorship roles are not intended to define what constitutes authorship.
-This group is intended to discuss and define methods to recognize all those who contribute to a project or publication, whether or not they are formally listed as authors or named in acknowledgements.
-Note that an individual contributor may be assigned multiple roles, and a given role may be assigned to multiple contributors.
+This working group emerged from the FORCE2015 "Contribution and Attribution in the Context of the Scholar" Workshop and since then has focused on attribution implementation for any research products (including publications, datasets, data standards, research resources, etc.).
+We recognize that authorship and contributorship, while related, are also distinct.
+Our efforts are primarily concerned with contributorship, since authorship is culturally sensitive and domain-dependent; contributorship roles are not intended to define what constitutes authorship.
+We intended to discuss and define methods to recognize all those who contribute to a project or publication, whether or not they are formally listed as authors or named in acknowledgements.
+Ongoing work can be found at the Architecting Attribution GitHub.

 Please join us as we would like a diversity of community members from many communities to participate.

 This work is supported by the NIH National Center for Advancing Translational Sciences, Grant Number U24TR002306, for the CTSA Program National Center for Data to Health (CD2H).

 Timeline & Deliverables